Candidates for California governor jockey for 2nd place

 "He's beaten his opponent to the punch, be it on ideas, be it on message, be it on money.
 Being first.
 Every Democrat in the race seems to be playing catch up to him," said Bill Whalen, a research fellow at the Hoover Institution at Stanford University and speechwriter for former Republican Gov. Pete Wilson.

+Voters adopted the top two-primary system in 2010 in an attempt to create a path for moderates to win elected office.
+It was first used in a gubernatorial race in 2014, when Brown ran for re-election.

-While they'll all be on the same ballot, they're speaking to very different voters.
+While the candidates will all be on the same ballot, they're speaking to very different voters.
 Democrats are debating who is best qualified to stand up for California against President Donald Trump.
 Republicans are relentlessly hammering taxes and immigration.

 Among Democrats, no issue has motivated the party's base like single-payer health care — a plan to provide government-funded insurance to everyone in the state.
 Newsom has staked out the left lane, aligning himself most firmly with single-payer supporters while his principal rivals — Antonio Villaraigosa and John Chiang — say they support the concept but insist Newsom is selling voters a fantasy with too many political and legal hurdles to pass anytime soon.